WiseGuru/Community-Digital-Garden-Docs/DeploymentGuides/How to host a Digital Garden on Cloudflare.md

 Don't believe me?
 You can check your site's headers and see how an attacker can take advantage of your sit with [securityheaders.com](https://securityheaders.com)

+{: .reminder}
->**NOTE**: These headers will get overwritten when *Digital Garden* releases an update, so you will have to re-apply them each time.
+> These headers will get overwritten when *Digital Garden* releases an update, so you will have to re-apply them each time.
 This re-application is made much easier if you use **Github Desktop** and **Visual Studio Code** as mentioned before.

 To add security headers, you need to first create a file called `_headers` in the folder `/src/site` in your GitHub Repo, then modify the *.eleventy.js* configuration file to the file through to Cloudflare.